kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ![AIDP Notebook](./images/aidp-gold-notebook2.png)

+With our silver layer in place the next code block will write the enriched data.
+As a first step we will create a Gold Schema, and save Averaged Data to Gold Schema.

 Paste the code block.
 Click the Run button.

 ![AIDP Notebook](./images/aidp-gold-notebook3.png)

 Save new data to gold schema

 The **aidp-demo-bucket_xx** refers to the bucket name in OCI.
-Replace **your-os-namespace** with your Object Storage namespace.
-Please refer to "Lab 1 Task 11 Step 5" for getting your Object Storage namespace.
+After pasting in the code you will need to replace **your-os-namespace** with your Object Storage namespace.
+Please refer to "Lab 1 Task 11 Step 5" for getting your Object Storage namespace.”

 ```python
 <copy>